-Do you play Dragopolis on your
+Do you play Dragopolis on your iPad or iPhone?

 I've played Dragopolis on my iPhone.
 But I'm from a different generation.
 The game world dropped me off at Ms. PAC-MAN, and I never got back on that bus.
 But it's cute.
 It's cute for her!

 From "Supermodel" onwards, you have had several very successful dance tracks over the last 20 years.
 Are listeners still buying your music today or just streaming?